SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement: Experiments

 \subsection{Importance of MCTS-based Sample Selection}

-In this section, we conduct ablation studies to demonstrate the importance of MCTS-based sample selection.
+We conduct ablation studies to demonstrate the importance of MCTS-based sample selection.
 We compare five different training settings of \ours: (1) \ours-Unsolved: Trained using only the 5.6k samples that could not be solved by MCTS, representing the most difficult subset.
 (2) \ours-Iter5Only: Trained on the subset of data that VLM is able to solve via MCTS, but required more than 5 iterations.
 This set, combined with the unsolved samples, forms the full 11k training set used in \ours.
-(3) \ours-Random11k: Trained on a randomly sampled 11k subset from the full 70k dataset, matching the size of the ThinkLite-VL training set.
+(3) \ours-Random11k: Trained on a randomly sampled 11k subset from the full 70k dataset, matching the size of the \ours training set.
 (4) \ours-SelfConsistency: Trained on 23k samples selected based on a self-consistency difficulty measure.
 Specifically, for each prompt, we perform 50 rollouts using Qwen2.5-VL-7B-Instruct and compute answer accuracy using Qwen2.5-7B-Instruct.
 Samples with accuracy lower than 0.2 are selected for RFT.
 (5) \ours-Fullset: Trained on the complete 70k dataset without any filtering.
 We report the evaluation results of all five settings across the eight VLM benchmarks, as shown in Table~\ref{tab: ablation-tab1}.

-We observe that ThinkLite-VL-7B, trained using 11k samples via MCTS-guided sample selection, achieves the highest average performance (63.89) among all settings.
-It outperforms not only the random sampling baseline (ThinkLite-VL-Random11k, 60.89) but also models trained on the full dataset (ThinkLite-VL-Fullset, 63.13) and self-consistency-based filtering (ThinkLite-VL-SelfConsistency, 63.15), despite using significantly fewer training samples.
+We observe that \ours-7B, trained using 11k samples via MCTS-guided sample selection, achieves the highest average performance among all settings.
+It outperforms not only the random sampling baseline but also models trained on the full dataset and self-consistency-based filtering, despite using significantly fewer training samples.
 This highlights the effectiveness of our difficulty-aware data selection strategy.
-Further analysis reveals that models trained on subsets derived solely from unsolved samples (ThinkLite-VL-Unsolved, 62.04) or samples requiring more than five iterations (ThinkLite-VL-Iter5Only, 62.38) also show decent performance, suggesting that hard and medium-difficulty samples contribute meaningfully to reasoning ability.
+Further analysis reveals that models trained on subsets derived solely from unsolved samples or samples requiring more than five iterations also show decent performance, suggesting that hard and medium-difficulty samples contribute meaningfully to reasoning ability.
 However, neither subset alone is sufficient.
 The combination of both unsolved and medium-difficulty samples yields the strongest and most effective training signal.
+Additional analyses are in Appendix~\ref{app: exps}.